imperialCHEPI/healthgps/index.md

 All supported running options are provided to the model via a *configuration file* (JSON format), including intervention scenarios and multiple runs.
 Users are encouraged to start exploring the model by changing this configuration file and running the model again.

-**NOTE:** *The development dataset provided in this example is limited to 2010-2030 time frame.
+**NOTE:** *The development datasets provided in this example are limited to 2010-2030 time frame.
 It is provided for demonstration purpuse to showcase the model's usage, input and output data formats.
 The backend data storage can be populated with new datasets, the `index.json` file defines the storage structure and file names.*

 <a name="overview"></a>
 ### Overview